Probability density function: Example

 Examples of four continuous probability density functions.

 Suppose bacteria of a certain species typically live 20 to 30 hours.
-The probability that a bacterium lives exactly 5 hours is equal to zero.
-A lot of bacteria live for approximately 5 hours, but there is no chance that any given bacterium dies at exactly 5.00... hours.
+The probability that a bacterium lives exactly 5 hours is equal to zero (we are talking about an idealized real-valued variable, not the recorded observation).
+A lot of bacteria live for approximately 5 hours, but there is no chance that any given bacterium dies at exactly 5.00... hours (measured with infinite precision).
 However, the probability that the bacterium dies between 5 hours and 5.01 hours is quantifiable.
 Suppose the answer is 0.02 (i.e., 2%).
 Then, the probability that the bacterium dies between 5 hours and 5.001 hours should be about 0.002, since this time interval is one-tenth as long as the previous.
 The probability that the bacterium dies between 5 hours and 5.0001 hours should be about 0.0002, and so on.

-In this example, the ratio (probability of living during an interval) / (duration of the interval) is approximately constant, and equal to 2 per hour (or 2 hour^{−1}).
+In this example, the ratio (probability of dying during an interval) / (duration of the interval) is approximately constant, and equal to 2 per hour (or 2 hour^{−1}).
 For example, there is 0.02 probability of dying in the 0.01-hour interval between 5 and 5.01 hours, and (0.02 probability / 0.01 hours) = 2 hour^{−1}.
 This quantity 2 hour^{−1} is called the probability density for dying at around 5 hours.
 Therefore, the probability that the bacterium dies at 5 hours can be written as (2 hour^{−1}) dt.
 This is the probability that the bacterium dies within an infinitesimal window of time around 5 hours, where dt is the duration of this window.
 For example, the probability that it lives longer than 5 hours, but shorter than (5 hours + 1 nanosecond), is (2 hour^{−1})×(1 nanosecond) ≈ 6e-13 (using the unit conversion 3.6e12 nanoseconds = 1 hour).

 There is a probability density function f with f(5 hours) = 2 hour^{−1}.
 The integral of f over any window of time (not only infinitesimal windows but also large windows) is the probability that the bacterium dies in that window.